FreddeITsupport98/passtrouhg/README.md

 # vfio.sh – Safe multi‑GPU VFIO passthrough helper

+> **Status:** This script is a highly defensive, feature‑rich VFIO helper that has been hardened for modern Fedora/RHEL/Arch‑style setups, AMD reset quirks, and boot‑VGA framebuffer conflicts.
+It is designed as a _host configuration wizard_, **not** a VM manager.

 This repository contains a single, self‑contained Bash script, `vfio.sh`, that guides you through setting up **GPU passthrough with VFIO** in a way that is:

 - **Multi‑vendor aware** – works with AMD, NVIDIA and Intel GPUs